eclipse-platform/.github/CONTRIBUTING.md

 ## Recommended Workflow

 The recommended way for contributions is to create a fork of the main project repository and to create changes only in that fork
-(see [Fork and pull model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) in the GitHub documentation).
+(see [fork and pull model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) as well as [working with fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) in the GitHub documentation).
 Then you can create a pull request (PR) to have your changes merged from the fork into the main project repository.

 The workflow can be separated into two parts: